msc-acse/system-documentation/SettingUpJupyterhub.md

 export AAD_DIRECTORY_ID={the string you copied down before}
 ```

-At this point, you've configured Jupyterhub to use Azure authentication.
+Now you've , you've configured Jupyterhub to use Azure authentication.
 Unfortunately, the college implementation passes the full name rather than a username, so we need to modify file `oauthenticator/azuread.py`, replacing the line

 ```python
 userdict = {"name": decoded['name']}